charlie-gallagher/binman/doc/man.md

 There are no warning codes.

 And while I'm on the subject of warnings, there is no warning system.
 Warnings are thrown at the moment they are needed.
-Reflecting on this, I should definitely include warning messages in the error codes.
-Will implement that today.
+Reflecting on this, I should consider adding warnings to the final message list.
+This is tough because I like desc- riptive warnings like "Final [2] bytes dropped."
+I would need a different macro for each possible case, and that's not convenient.
+Maybe better for now to do nothing.